-Until you know what you are trying to say, your work isn’t complete.
+Until you know what you are trying to say, your story isn’t complete

 The writing process is a search for meaning, a theme, what the story is really about, what gives it meaning and a purpose for being, besides making millions of dollars for stars and movie studios.

 The theme is a unifying idea or motif, repeated or developed throughout a work.

 Once you have something you want to write about (Idea), defined the Premise and Concept, and know what your genre is, you need to know what the intention, objective or controlling idea – theme – of your story is.

 - Plot is how the what happens

 - Character is who the what happens to